Mongopark/stopwatch/README.md

 The Password to unlock this stopwatch is 223344

-This is a StopWatch with Password built with HTML, CSS, Javascript and Bootstrap.
+This is a StopWatch with Password built with HTML, CSS, Javascript, Purecounter Library, Fontawesome Library and Bootstrap.